1979 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

-If you’ve come across a 1979 nickel in your pocket change or collection, you might be wondering about its value.
-While most circulated 1979 nickels are worth their face value of five cents, understanding 1979 nickel value can reveal some pleasant surprises.
+If you’ve found a 1979 nickel in your pocket change or collection, you might be surprised by what it could be worth.
+While most circulated examples are worth only their face value of five cents, understanding 1979 nickel value can reveal some genuinely exciting surprises.

-Uncirculated examples typically range from $0.30 to around $5, depending on their condition and mint mark.
-Special varieties like proof coins and error specimens can command even higher premiums.
-The key to determining your coin’s worth lies in examining its condition, identifying its mint mark, and checking for any unique characteristics or errors.
+Uncirculated specimens typically range from $0.30 to around $5 depending on their condition and mint mark.
+Special varieties — including proof coins, Full Steps (FS) strikes, and error specimens — can command prices from hundreds to thousands of dollars.

 1979 Nickel Value By Variety